Ann Sheridan Has Plenty of "Oomph," Does Her Own Singing, Is Voted Best Dressed, Fights Warner Bros. for Better Roles, and Moves to Mexico.

 “Bob Hope told me before we left not to let the officers occupy all of our time, that the GIs were the ones we were going to entertain.
 You can’t imagine the arguments we got into with the officers…All those dull, stupid pink teas with the officers’ wives–the minute they demanded that we go, we wouldn’t.
 We all stuck together on that.
 We went to entertain the GIs.”

-I love that Ann felt so strongly about her duty to entertain and boost the morale of the troops, not just enjoy teatime with the officers and their wives.
+To Ann Sheridan, it was her duty to entertain and boost the morale of the troops, not just enjoy teatime with the officers and their wives.

 She Smoked Three Packs A Day